Vivid Sydney transport made easy: Hop on the Metro and ride into the light

 Vivid Sydney 2026 is all about going beyond – as Light, Music, Minds and Food converge to transform our city this winter and ignite bigger, bolder and broader thinking.

-With driverless trains running every four minutes at peak times and fully accessible stations designed for prams, wheelchairs and festivalgoers of all walks of life, the Metro is the best way to glide through the glow of Vivid Sydney.
+With driverless trains running every four minutes at peak times and fully accessible stations designed for prams, wheelchairs and festivalgoers of all walks of life, the Metro is a great way to glide through the glow of Vivid Sydney.

 Whether you’re chasing the best projections, dashing between activations, or making a late-night stop for a final drink post Lights Out at 11pm, Sydney Metro has you covered.